vlad1k337/json-flexer/README.md

 # Json Flexer
 Simple json lexer writed using [Flex](https://github.com/westes/flex) and C.
-Will (hopefully) be supplemented with proper syntactical analyzer soon.
+Will (hopefully) be supplemented with proper parser soon.

 **VLAD1K337 YET HAS NO IDEA HOW TO USE THIS SHIT FURTHER WITH A SYNTACTIAL ANALYZER.<br>DON'T BLAME IF THIS CODE MAKES NO SENSE AND ETC.**